anityagan9urde/HR-Analytics-Will-someone-quit/README.md

-# HR-Analytics: Predict whether someone will quit the job
+# HR-Analytics: Predict whether someone will quit the job- SVM model to determine if someone is bound to leave or not
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://hr-analytics-will-someone-quit.herokuapp.com)

 * Following image shows the Flask api which contains the form to fill up the employee information: